ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 ## News

+### October 14, 2018
+Release 2.0.2 adds support for changes provided by extensions, with thanks to Amanuel Nega (@amexboy).
+This release will be pushed in the next few days after I look into another issue.

 ### September 3, 2018
 Release 2.0.1 is a minor release that removes the CVE-2016-6814 vulnerability by updating the Groovy dependency.